Columbia High School (New Jersey): Athletics

 Ultimate Frisbee was invented at Columbia High School in 1968.
 The ultimate team has won the state championship 11 times in the tournament's 13-year history.
 The team has won the championship every year since 2001 giving it a 12-year winning streak.
 The team has attended the Paideia cup tournament in Atlanta, Georgia, a nationally competitive tournament, every year since its inception in 2006, as well as the Amherst Invitational in Massachusetts.
 The men's team was recognized in town hall meetings and Board of Education meetings after winning the 2008 High school eastern championship.
 The women's team has won the state championship every year that it has been contested, beginning in 2007.
 However, the team is not recognized as a sport by the school and does not receive funding by the district.

+After the passage of Title IX, federal requirements called for more women's sports.
+As part of the school district's response, CHS soccer coach Eugene Chyzowych began coaching a new girls volleyball team in 1976.
+The team went on to win 247 consecutive regular season games from 1977 to 1988, being undefeated for more than 10 years, a state record at the time for any high school sporting team, and as of 2025 still the second longest winning streak in US high school girls volleyball history.

 The school's fencing team was started in 1982 and was included in the sport section of the yearbook for the first time.
-Prior to this had existed as a fencing club for a couple of years before.
+Prior to this it had existed as a fencing club for a couple of years before.